June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 of New York.
 Over here in what the call 'Upstate New York' it is gorgeous.
 The hills and trees are green and there are no skyscrapers to be seen anywhere.

 The rest stop we stayed at tonight was amazing.
-We not only had it to ourselves, aside from a poor truck driver getting an inspection by a police officer, but the
+We not only had it to ourselves, aside from a poor truck driver getting an inspection by a police officer, but

-caterpillar friend but he did watch him crawl around the guitar and box with a bit of interest.
+little furry caterpillar friend but he did watch him crawl around the guitar and box with a bit of interest.

-June 13th - Gilmanton, New Hampshire - Camp Brooks - The best RV spot in all of New England -
+June 13th - Gilmanton, New Hampshire - Camp Brooks - The Best RV Spot in all of New England -

 Hooray!
 We made it up here to the northern region of the grand old U.S. We only have 7 states left in our countdown of seeing the entire country.
 Well,